Did you know?

 - Provide encouragement as students synthesize their own thoughts into cogent, clear argumentative and narrative structures

-- Have a consultant proofread and correct all errors within a paper ("edit" the paper for a student)
+- Proofread and correct all errors within a paper ("edit" the paper for a student)

 - Compose portions of papers for students

-- Guarantee perfect work, near-perfect work, or work "worth an A." The WRC consultants are trained not to discuss grades.
+- Guarantee perfect work, near-perfect work, or work "worth an A" (WRC consultants are trained not to discuss grades)

 What takes place in a typical consultation?

-Depending upon what stage of the creative process the student has reached as well as her or his individual needs, the student may work with a consultant to create an argumentative thesis, organize their thoughts, or assess the work they have already produced.
+Depending upon what stage of the creative process the student has reached as well as individual needs, the student may work with a consultant to create an argumentative thesis, organize their thoughts, or assess the work they have already produced.